 We will collect data using the AIRS sensor to understand flow of people through the park and their transport modes to inform future pathways and master-planning of Royal Park and other parks.
 For instance, it will be able to tell us what time the pathway is busiest, which modes are more popular at different times, and if there are any opportunities to improve movement through the park through different designs.

 Yabby Edge sensors use low power wide area networks or LoRaWAN to send the data.
 The VivaCity AIRS sensor will use 4G networks to send data.
-The data is sent to City of Melbourne’s data lake in AWS Australia.
+The data is sent to City of Melbourne’s Azure data lake.

 The data is used by City of Melbourne to design, plan and maintain Royal Park and other green spaces.
 It will also be used to understand the opportunities and impacts.
 The data will be shared with the community via a dashboard on this page soon.

 This data is stored permanently for any possible future analysis.For the AIRS sensor, no video footage is stored or transmitted.
 The only data that is stored is created from analysis of the footage.

 Royal Park Master Plan Review